Tasuku-CV6/cpnt-262-calculator/README.md

 ParseFloat():

-- parseFloat() is used to convert the value of process.argv[2] (which is a string) into a floating-point number.
+- parseFloat() is used to convert the value of process.argv[2] and process.argv[4] (which is a string) into a floating-point number.
 This is important because the command-line arguments are always strings by default.